Antisemitism by country: Iran

 The Islamic Republic of Iran has long employed antisemitic discourse at the highest levels of its political and ideological apparatus.
 According to scholar Meir Litvak, although Iranian officials and apologists have frequently claimed a separation between Judaism and Zionism, their rhetoric often targets Jews as a collective.
 Iranian state media and affiliated institutions have regularly disseminated narratives that demonize Jews, with Holocaust denial serving as a prominent expression of this antisemitic ideology and as a rhetorical device to undermine the legitimacy of Israel.

 The Islamic Republic's founder and first supreme leader, Ayatollah Ruhollah Khomeini, described Jews as "burdened with the wrath of God" and condemned to "eternal humiliation" for their "evil deeds."
-Ali Khamenei, Iran's current supreme leader, has repeatedly doubted the validity of the reported casualties of the Holocaust.
+Ali Khamenei, Iran's second supreme leader, has repeatedly doubted the validity of the reported casualties of the Holocaust.
 In one meeting he claimed that the Zionists have had "close relations" with the Nazi leaders and that "providing exaggerated statistics [of the Holocaust] has been a method to justify the Zionists' cruel treatment of the Palestinians".

+The Principalists is dominant conservative political faction in Iran, have been characterized by scholars as promoting antisemitic ideologies under the guise of anti-Zionism.
+While officially distinguishing between Judaism and the "Zionist regime", the faction has frequently utilized classical antisemitic tropes and Holocaust denial as tools of statecraft.

 Mahmoud Ahmadinejad, president of Iran between 2005 and 2013, has frequently been accused of denying the Holocaust.
 During his tenure as president, the regime hosted a 2006 conference titled "Review of the Holocaust: Global Vision," claiming to foster open academic debate.
 However, the presence of well-known Holocaust deniers like David Duke and Robert Faurisson exposed its actual purpose.
 In 2012, Ahmadinejad said that a "Zionist clan" had been controlling world affairs for 400 years (though modern Zionism was founded in the late 19th century).
 At a 2012 UN-backed anti-drug conference in Tehran, Iranian Vice President Mohammad-Reza Rahimi blamed the Talmud for the global drug trade and stated that Zionists control it, citing the absence of "addicted Zionists" as proof.
 He also accused Zionists of ordering gynecologists to kill Black babies and claimed Jews started the Russian Revolution, while asserting none died in it.